Bonitasoft-Community/bonita-camp/docs/en/08-data-contract-constraints.md

 - leaveStart
 - dayCount

+Add these two constraints on the case instantiation contract:

+- *leaveStart* must be in the future
+- *dayCount* must be strictly greater than zero

 Initialize the *request* business variable using the auto-generation provided by the contract creation.

 Add a step contract on the *Validate request* task use the Studio assistant with the following attribute: